CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 9.=[G/Z/ol/2]

-10.Ti=X.	DISSOLUTION AND LIQUIDATION
+10.Ti=DISSOLUTION AND LIQUIDATION

 10.1.Ti=Dissolution

 10.1.0.sec=The Company will be dissolved, its assets disposed of and its affairs wound up upon any of the following:

-10.1.1.sec=a.	the final Distribution of the net assets of the Company to the Members or a Liquidating Vehicle in accordance with this Article;
+10.1.1.sec=the final Distribution of the net assets of the Company to the Members or a Liquidating Vehicle in accordance with this Article;

 10.1.2.sec=the dissolution of the Master LLC, as per Article 6 of the Master LLC Operating Agreement;